lirsacc/py-gql/docs/index.rst

 GraphQL
 -------

-GraphQL is a data query language and runtime specification originally developped at Facebook and released publicly in 2015.
+GraphQL is a data query language and runtime specification originally developed at Facebook and released publicly in 2015.
 It provides semantics for describing your data as a type schema and exposing them to clients.
-It is backend agnostic, which means you can freely choose the transport and serialization protocols, data storage layer, etc. that fit your project / organisation and use GraphQL as a thin layer on top.
+It is backend agnostic, which means you can freely choose the transport and serialization protocols, data storage layer, etc. that fit your project / organization and use GraphQL as a thin layer on top.

 If you are not familiar with GraphQL already, we strongly suggest you head